Cable cell morphology¶

 - domain¶

-A read only string expression describing the subset of a cell morphology (region) on which this policy has been declared.
+A read-only string expression describing the subset of a cell morphology (region) on which this policy has been declared.

 CV policies can be composed with

-operators.# The plus operator applies policy = arbor.cv_policy_single('"soma"') + cv_policy('"dend"') # The | operator uses CVs of length 10 μm everywhere, except # on the soma, to which a single CV policy is applied. policy = arbor.cv_policy_max_extent(10) | cv_policy_single('"soma"')
++and|operators.# The plus operator applies policy = arbor.cv_policy_single('"soma"') + cv_policy('"dend"') # The | operator uses CVs of length 10 μm everywhere, except # on the soma, to which a single CV policy is applied. policy = arbor.cv_policy_max_extent(10) | cv_policy_single('"soma"')

 Specific CV policy objects are created by functions described below.

-These all take a region
+These all take a region parameter that restricts the

 domain of applicability of that policy; this facility is useful for specifying